gked1/gtd-react-app/README.md

-# Website powered by React.js
+# Website developed with React.js

 Created with create-react-app